Jacob van Heeckeren tot Enghuizen

 Van Heeckeren tot Enghuizen was a Knight Grand Cross of the Order of the Netherlands Lion, and was a bearer of the Grand Cross of the Order of the Oak Crown, awarded 25 August 1863.

-From 14 July 1872 until his death he was Minister of State (Secretary of State) for the Netherlands.
+From 14 July 1872 until his death he was Minister of State for the Netherlands, an honorary title given to the country's most prominent retired politicians or civil servants.
 Van Heeckeren died in Paris.